Parantica aglea

 Parantica aglea, commonly known as the glassy tiger, is a butterfly found in the Indomalayan realm.
 The species is a member of the Danainae subfamily of the Nymphalidae family.

 Description

-Two subspecies are recognized, but neither form shows consistent markings or habitat preferences.
+Several subspecies are recognized.
 In the British Museum's collection, there are specimens of the true Parantica aglea aglea from Myanmar, as well as others, indistinguishable from the typical Parantica aglea melanoides, from Mysore.

 Subspecies Parantica aglea aglea

 The ground color of this species is a sooty black, with subhyaline bluish-white streaks and spots.
 On the forewing, the 11th vein is fused with the 12th.